vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 ## Summary

 Position resolution is the mechanism which deals with closing out distressed positions on a given market.
-It is instigated when one or more participant's collateral balance is insufficient to fulfil their settlement or margin liabilities.
+It is instigated when one or more participant's margin account balance falls below their latest maintenance margin level.

 ## Guide-level explanation